How to achieve enlightenment?

 You can start on the path to self-realization today.

 You don’t even have to sit under a boddhi tree for awareness.
 Or move to the Himalayas or jump the palace gates like the Buddha.

-You don’t need for a tragic life event or complete disaster to start your path to enlightenment.
+You don’t need to hit rock bottom or end up in your life’s lowest point to start your path to enlightenment.

 You don’t need a groom running away at the alter, house foreclosure or income tax audit to help you get to the point of seeking spiritual realization.

 1. Start working for the sake of work without minding so much about the results, achievements or goals.
-Yeah, I guess Hindu wisdom would say live a goal-free life.
+Yes, Hindu wisdom would say live a goal-free life.
 You can have goals in life but don’t expect enlightenment through a constant achievement of goals.